|

 Catfield Rectory.

-the Rev. Dr. John Johnson at
+lodging with his cousin the Rev. Dr. John Johnson at

-extracts from Rev. Johnson's journal recording those
+extracts from Rev. Johnson's journal recording the

 |